SeSpProjec/SecPatch_Identify/README.md

 **Date**: 2023.10.02

-**Description**: patch identification using both commit messages and normalized diff code.By different ratios of different security patch datasets, test the effectiveness of the SbSpDB security patch datasets for machine learning tasks.
+**Description**: patch identification using both commit messages and normalized diff code.
+By different ratios of different security patch datasets, test the effectiveness of the SpDB security patch datasets for machine learning tasks.

 **File Structure**: